What’s the Difference Between Medicare and Medicaid?

 FeatureMedicareMedicaid

-Maria is 67 and lives on a small fixed income.
-She qualifies for both Medicare and Medicaid.
+Maria, age 67, lives on a tiny fixed income.
+She qualifies for both programs.

-• Medicare covers her hospital stays and doctor visits.
+• Medicare handles her doctor visits and hospital stays

-• If she needs long-term nursing home care, Medicaid pays the bulk of that cost.
+• If she ever needs long-term nursing home care, Medicaid pays most of it

 🔍 Expert Tip: How to Choose Between Medicare and Medicaid